dxw/room-usage-dashboard/README.md

 ### Boards

+`BOARDS` is a hash of hashes, each hash defining the behaviour of that particular dashboard.

+* `:name` is a the title of the board.
+It's only displayed as the page title, not on the board itself.
-`BOARDS` is a hash of arrays, each array being of room objects you want to know about (displayed left to right on the board).
+* `:rooms` is an array of room objects you want to know about (displayed left to right on the board).
+* `:show_clock` toggles the clock in the top right hand corner of the board.

 New boards become accessible automatically at `/boards/{name}`.